Revealing the regulatory vocabulary of genomes

 Whole-genome discovery of transcription factor binding sites by network-level conservation.

 Genome Research 2004 Jan; 14(1):99-108.
-PDF

 Pritsker M, Liu Y, Beer M, Tavazoie S